chinapedia/wikipedia.abstract.en/Page/Exponential_function.md

 Overview

-Animation_of_exponential_function.gif The exponential function arises whenever a quantity grows or decays at a rate proportional to its current value.
+The exponential function arises whenever a quantity grows or decays at a rate proportional to its current value.
 One such situation is continuously compounded interest, and in fact it was this observation that led Jacob Bernoulli in 1683[7] to the number

 $$\lim_{n\to\infty}\left(1 + \frac{1}{n}\right)^{n}$$